barbozav/applied-ai-backend-coding-challenge/README.md

 *My Flask reference is [Miguel Grinberg's Flask Mega-Tutorial book](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) which I have initially followed but as it uses available Flask extensions for everything, it makes too difficult to decouple the application layers.*

-*For settings management I am using `dynaconf` and its Flask extension.
-For the background tasks, I let `Dramatiq` handle the queues using `Redis` cache just because it's simple to configure - but I could have used RabbitMQ as well.*
+For settings management I am using `dynaconf` and its Flask extension.
+For the background tasks, I let `Dramatiq` handle the queues using `RabbitMQ`.

 *For the frontend, I am using `Flask-Bootstrap` styles, `Flask-WTF` forms and AJAX to poll the translations list.*

-*An attempt of using `Flask-SSE` to notify all clients with changes instead of AJAX polling failed - it couldn't connect to the same `Redis` cache as `Dramatiq`.
-Configuring 2 `Redis` instances with `docker-compose` was taking me too much time, an alternative would be using RabbitMQ for the tasks and Redis for the frontend cache instead.*

 ### Domain layer

 *For the translation services, I've chosen an event-sourcing approach (based on [this series of blog posts](https://breadcrumbscollector.tech/implementing-event-sourcing-in-python-part-1-aggregates/)) to properly handle the translation service status changes.
 My interpretation of the problem suggests the following logic:*

-* ***requested:** As soon as an input text is submitted to our application via the HTML forms, it is considered a requested translation.*
+* _**requested:** As soon as an input text is submitted to our application via the HTML forms, it is considered a requested translation._
-* ***pending:** After sent to a translation service (in our case it's Unbabel API), its status changes from requested to pending and we have to wait until its completion (as we are requesting manual translations).*
+* **pending:** After sent to a translation service (Unbabel API or a Marian-NMT server), its status changes from requested to pending and we have to wait until its completion (as we are requesting manual translations).
-* ***finished:** When the translation service completes processing the input text (translating it from English to Spanish) and sends a POST to a callback URL in the application, our translation status changes to finished.*
+* _**finished:** When the translation service completes processing the input text (translating it from English to Spanish) and sends a POST to a callback URL in the application, our translation status changes to finished._

 *All status changes are recorded as events in an event aggregate (which is a `Translation` object).
 This way, instead of having only the final state of an object, we can track down every modification (e.g. timestamps) and add other events to the logic in the future (other translation services appending to the events stream - internal x external services, automatic x manual services, etc).*